Olian04/discord-sometimes-helpful-bot/README.md

 ### General Features

 * Mark text channels as "command only" and delete all messages that does not contain commands.
+* Update events by reacting with a :wrench: to an event.
+The bot the sends a PM to the user and asks for the new event title.
+The next message sent to the bot by the user will be the new title.

 ### New Commands